 In general, an apprenticeship is working under skilled supervisors and carrying out a variety of tasks while obtaining hands-on knowledge about the trade.

-In most cases, an apprenticeship is a paid position, where the apprentice will do those tasks that he or she is suited or that the skilled mechanic doesn’t want to do 😆 all while being instructed by their supervisors.
+In most cases, an apprenticeship is a paid position, where the apprentice will do those tasks that he or she is suited to or that the skilled mechanic doesn’t want to do ???? all while being instructed by their supervisors.

 - Great employers offer this (Cummins, Cat, Trucking Companies, Local Governments)

 - Average apprenticeship pays around $17 an hour

 The military path